karel-korinek-SDET/java-api-test-automation/README.md

 # **Java API test automation**
-This project contains an example of test automation in Java using retrofit as the API framework and JUnit as the test runner.
+An example of automated API tests in Java / Maven using JUnit as the test runner and Retrofit for the API communication.
 The application under test is webhook.site which I like to use in tests for receiving webhooks.
+I have been developing the whole automated API tests solution at Phrase since January 2022.